Get-Your/Get-Your/README.md

 - `<env>` is a generic suffix for the database name (e.g. `getyour_<env>` -> `getyour_dev` for the DEV database)

 ### Connectivity
-Database administration can be completed in any application, but `psql` is the basic GUI incorporated with Postgres that provides simple access to the database.
+Database administration can be completed in any applicable application, but `psql` is the basic CLI UI incorporated with PostgreSQL that provides simple access to the database.

 Use the following connection string to connect to the target database.
 The hostname and admin username can be found under the 'Essentials' section at the top of the Overview page on the Azure Portal as 'Server name' and 'Server admin login name', respectively.